 * On-going maintenance

-It is very important to following our guidelines when installing greywater devices and systems to ensure the health and safety of your household and community is protected.
-More information about how to use greywater safely is outlined in the fact sheets below obtained from Department of Energy, Utilities and Sustainability.
+It is very important to follow our guidelines when installing greywater devices and systems to ensure the health and safety of your household and community is protected.

 NABERS - National Australian Built Environment Rating System